How companies rip off poor employees — and get away with it | Federal News Network

 When a recession hits, U.S. companies are more likely to stiff their lowest-wage workers.
 These businesses often pay less than the minimum wage, make employees work off the clock, or refuse to pay overtime rates.
 In the most egregious cases, bosses don’t pay their employees at all.

 Companies that hire child care workers, gas station clerks, restaurant servers and security guards are among the businesses most likely to get caught cheating their employees, according to a Center for Public Integrity analysis of minimum wage and overtime violations from the U.S. Department of Labor.
-In 2019 alone, the agency cited about 8,500 employers — including major corporations — for taking about $287 million from workers.
+In 2019 alone, the agency cited about 8,500 employers for taking about $287 million from workers.

+Major U.S. corporations are some of the worst offenders.
+They include Halliburton, G4S Wackenhut and Circle-K stores, which agency records show have collectively taken more than $22 million from their employees since 2005.

 Companies have little incentive to follow the law.
 The Labor Department’s Wage and Hour Division, which investigates federal wage-theft complaints, rarely penalizes repeat offenders, according to a review of data from the division.
 Public Integrity obtained the records through a Freedom of Information Act request covering October 2005 to September 2020.